21 Men Luring Children For Sex Online Busted In Undercover NJ Sting: Prosecutor - NewsBreak

 “Operation Risky Business is a great example of how successful law enforcement agencies can be when they collaborate across all levels like they did here by proactively investigating and arresting predators who sought to sexually exploit children,” Pltkin said.

-County Prosecutor Angelo J. Onofri added: “Not in Mercer.
+Prosecutor Onofri added: “Not in Mercer.
 Not our children.
 Not under my watch.
 That’s the message we are sending to sexual predators with collaborative efforts like Operation Risky Business. . .Social media sites have become hunting grounds for individuals looking to exploit children."

 The operation was led by the Mercer County Prosecutor’s Office Internet Crimes Against Children (ICAC) Unit, the New Jersey Division of Criminal Justice Financial and Cyber Crimes Bureau, and the New Jersey State Police, in collaboration with U.S. Homeland Security Investigations, and additional federal, state and county law enforcement agencies listed below.